-Wendt and Freer base their decisions on deep fundamental research.
+Wendt, Freer and the other managers of SMALLCAP World Fund invest selectively, basing decisions on deep fundamental research.
 This is no small undertaking, given that the small-cap universe is vast and diverse, accounting for about two-thirds of companies worldwide.

-Serving this effort at Capital Group is a network of about 130 investment analysts and 20 portfolio managers.
+Serving this effort is a network of about 130 investment analysts and 20 portfolio managers.
 This research team strives to stay at the forefront of innovation and change, following thousands of small-cap companies across dozens of industries and geographies.

-“Our effort starts with a big funnel at the top, then we narrow our search so that we might discuss five or 10 new investment ideas in a given week,” Freer says.
+“Our effort starts with a big funnel at the top, then we narrow our search so that we might discuss five or 10 new investment ideas in a given week,” says Freer.
 “We then narrow that universe by meeting with company managements, interviewing competitors and suppliers, and building financial models until we gain conviction to invest.”